Baptiste Ferrere

 About Me

-I am a Ph.D. student in Applied Mathematics at the Université de Toulouse, in collaboration with EDF R&D, where I am working on explainability and uncertainty quantification for machine learning models in high-stakes applications.
+I am a Ph.D. student in Applied Mathematics at the Université de Toulouse, in collaboration with EDF R&D, where I am working on eXplainable AI (XAI).

 My research is supervised by Fabrice Gamboa and Jean-Michel Loubes (Université de Toulouse), and Nicolas Bousquet and Joseph Muré (EDF R&D).

-Before starting my Ph.D., I completed a 6-month research internship at EDF R&D focusing on the generalization of the Hoeffding decomposition for correlated inputs, applied to uncertainty quantification.
+Before starting my Ph.D., I completed a 6-month research internship at EDF R&D focusing on the generalization of the functional ANOVA decomposition for correlated inputs.

-I also hold an M.Sc. in Statistical Learning from the Institut Polytechnique de Paris, and an engineering degree from ENSAE Paris, where I specialized in statistics, probability and machine learning.
+I also hold an M.Sc. in Statistical Learning from the Institut Polytechnique de Paris, and an engineering degree from ENSAE Paris, where I specialized in high dimensional statistics and machine learning theory.

 Research Interests